panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 `unsafeOptions` contains only `fontSize` property. `defaults` object defines the default values for properties `fontSize` and `color`.

 `Object.assign()` takes the first argument as a target object `{}`.
 The target object receives the value of `fontSize` property from `unsafeOptions` source object.
 And the value of `color` property from `defaults` source object, because `unsafeOptions` doesn't contain `color`.

 The order in which the source objects are enumerated does matter: later source object properties overwrite earlier ones.

 You are now safe to access any property of `options` object, including `options.color` that wasn't available in `unsafeOptions` initially.

 Fortunately exists an easier and lighter way to fill the object with default properties.
-I recommend to use a new JavaScript feature (now at [stage 3](https://tc39.github.io/process-document/)) that allows to [spread properties in object initializers](https://github.com/tc39/proposal-object-rest-spread).
+I recommend to use the [spread properties in object initializers](/object-rest-spread-properties-javascript/#2-object-spread-properties).

 Instead of `Object.assign()` invocation, use the object spread syntax to copy into target object all own and enumerable properties from source objects: